jcegan/Memory-Game-Project/README.md

 Installation:

--Clone the repository to your local machine:

 -Copy
 git clone https://github.com/jcegan/Memory-Game-Project.git

-Navigate into the project directory:
+-Navigate into the project directory

--Copy
-cd memory-game
-Open index.html in your browser to play the game.
+-Open Memory.html in your browser to play the game